- Value: $21.8 million

 - Implementation: Country-led

-PEPFAR is the funder and MCC has led the design and overseen the implementation of the DCLI program.
+PEPFAR is providing the funding and MCC has overseen the design and implementation of the DCLI program.
 The program aligns with broader U.S. government efforts to maximize the effectiveness of U.S. foreign assistance and with the efforts of the Global Partnership for Sustainable Development Data Partnership to promote data collaboration to achieve the Sustainable Development Goals (SDGs).

-Data Collaboratives projects are informed by collaboration with local and international stakeholders.
+Country-Based Design and ImplementationDCLI projects are informed by collaboration with local and international stakeholders.
 MCC and PEPFAR performed assessments of country-level data and open data ecosystems, focusing on key areas discovered during scoping: data generation and sharing (supply), data access and use (demand), technical capacity within the country, and the overall enabling policy, political and cultural environment.
-Country-based implementation partners were selected through a competitive open contracting process to adapt projects to local needs, to increase capacity of local partners and to ensure sustainability.
+Country-based implementation partners were selected through a competitive open contracting process to adapt projects to local needs, to increase capacity of local partners, and to ensure sustainability.

-MCC is committed to ensuring that the exponential pace of the data revolution enables more inclusive growth, innovation, and participation by communities that have pressing development needs and could benefit from greater data and technology capacity to use data and technology.
+MCC is committed to ensuring that the data revolution enables more inclusive growth, innovation, and participation by communities that have pressing development needs and could benefit from greater capacity to use data and technology.

 PEPFAR is also opening its data through the PEPFAR Dashboards, enabling all to view, download and utilize PEPFAR data to optimize program effectiveness and foster mutual accountability.
 PEPFAR is committed to putting data at the center of decision-making and achieve the greatest impact for investments toward achieving an AIDS-free generation.